kemitchell/plain-website-terms-of-service/terms.md

 These terms govern use of the website <{{{Website Link}}}>.
 To use the website, you must agree to these terms with {{Company Name}}, the company that runs the website.

+The company may offer other products and services, under different terms.
+These terms apply only to use of the website.

 ## <a id="important-terms">Important Terms</a>

 ***These terms include a number of important provisions that affect your rights and responsibilities, such as the disclaimers in [Disclaimers](#disclaimers), limits on the company's liability to you in [Limits on Liability](#limits-on-liability), and an agreement to arbitrate disputes in [Disputes](#disputes).***

-## <a id="other-terms">Terms for Other Services</a>

-The company offers other products and services, under different terms.
-These terms apply only to use of the website.

 ## <a id="permission">Your Permission to Use the Website</a>